-The appointments for the new Homeland Security Labor Relations Board (HSLRB) are made solely by the Secretary, with nominations and input allowed by employee organizations for two of the three positions.
+The appointments for the new National Security Labor Relations Board (NSLRB) are made solely by the Secretary, with nominations and input allowed by employee organizations.
 Submitting nominations from employee groups to the Secretary on whom we believe to be qualified candidates for this internal board must not be taken as perfunctory.
 They should be given serious consideration by the Department and where appropriate appointed to the board.